MewsSystems/gitbook-connector-api/changelog/README.md

 * Enabled [Portfolio Access Tokens](../guidelines/multi-property.md) for the following operations:
   * [Add customer file](../operations/customers.md#add-customer-file)

-* Extended the following operations by adding `EnterpriseId` to the request parameters:
+* Extended the following operations by adding `ChainId` to the request parameters:
   * [Add customer file](../operations/customers.md#add-customer-file)

 * Extended the following operation by adding `ReservationGroupIds` to the request parameters: